 - Therefore, based on a revenue target of £100,000, your time is worth £166 per hour.

 Based on this example, the cost of DIY blogging would come to £1,245 per blog post.
-Ideally, you’d be publishing at least 4 blog posts per month.
+Ideally, you’d be publishing up to 4 blog posts per month.

 When you weigh your own figure against the cost of working with a blog management service, are you making a profit or a loss?